WirelessAlien/BhagavadGitaApp/README.md

 ## About The Project

-This Android app provides the chapter and verse translation of the Bhagavad Gita.
-It is for anyone who is interested in learning more about this amazing ancient text.
+This Android app provides the chapter and verse of the Bhagavad Gita.
+It is for anyone who is interested in learning about this amazing ancient text.

 Features:

-* Provides the chapter and verse translation of the Bhagavad Gita
+* Provides the chapter and verse (with translation) of the Bhagavad Gita
+* Hanuman Chalisa
 * Language available - Hindi, English
 * Offline support